You should totally play roller derby

 PLAY JUST FOR FUN, OR COMPETE AGAINST SOME OF THE BEST TEAMS IN THE WORLD

-We have three teams of different skill levels so whether or not you want to put some skates on recreationally or if you want to challenge yourself to your limits against some of the best teams in the world, we have regular games for you.
+We have four teams of different skill levels so whether or not you want to put some skates on recreationally or if you want to challenge yourself to your limits against some of the best teams in the world, we have regular games for you.

 AN ALL INCLUSIVE, FRIENDLY ATMOSPHERE FOR EVERYBODY